3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Copy the code block below & paste it at the top of your `printer.cfg` file & then click the `Save & Restart` button to restart Klipper!

 It is vitally important that you have the `demon_vars.cfg` in-place before you include these files, If you used the new SSH installer it will have been placed for you.
+You can jump back to [here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#define-save-variables-section) to confirm you did the steps, there is even a SSH command to manually place the `demon_vars.cfg` file if you need it.
 ```
 [include ./Demon_Klipper_Essentials_Unified/*.cfg]
 [include ./Demon_User_Files/*cfg]
 ```
-Your full include list should look like this example from my Voron 2.4 - the additional files for your printer may well be different version to mine depending on your machine & setup
+Your full include list should look like this example from my Voron 2.4 - the additional files used for your printer may well be different to mine depending on your machine & setup

 ![Demon_Includes_Example_Voron2 4](https://github.com/user-attachments/assets/fbd1d41f-ebaf-4e91-98a4-4e4cce8de8f5)